helium/HIP/0000-Flow-through-treasury-for-conducting-daily-HNT-sales-to-actively-burn-MOBILE.md

 The proposed volume of HNT to be sold in the daily auctions is [100% of the daily emissions of HNT to the MOBILE treasury from the previous epoch] plus [a portion of the treasury reserve].

-The proposed portion of the treasury reserve to be included in the daily HNT auction is the lesser of [0.25% of the treasury balance or 5x the previous day DC burn by MOBILE].
-This provision is to control the speed at which HNT is sold from the treasury thereby mitigating risks to HNT price.
+The proposed portion of the treasury reserve to be included in the daily HNT auction is 0.25% of the treasury balance.

-It is further proposed that the auctions are conducted with a reserve price equal to 3*[(HNT emitted to MOBILE treasury in last epoch} / (MOBILE added to total supply)].
-This provision is to avoid spending down the treasury when the market has a very high price of MOBILE relative to HNT.

 ## Implementation